giodestone/Hart-Keyboard/README.md

 Due to my oversight, its missing the resistors required to make it work with a USB C to C cable.

+#### OLED Display/SSD1306
+Overall, I think it was the right choice as it was cheap and simple.
+You can get bi-colour OLED displays, and even colour ones - but you would be far more space microcontroller space concerned if you had to deal with a full-RGB palette (you can definitely cut it down by using a fixed-palette).

+#### Volume Knob/EC11
+It was the right choice.
+The EC11 is natively supported by QMK.
+I was trying to test it before assembling and I couldn't get an Arduino library to work for some reason.

 ### Keys